Consulate General of Kazakhstan, New York City: Functions

-Activites
+Activities

 The consulate maintains close cooperation with the Kazakh diaspora in New York, one of the most active Kazakh communities in the United States.
 The mission organizes cultural events, book presentations, exhibitions, and donations of Kazakh literature to American institutions to raise awareness of Kazakhstan's history and culture.
 It also participates in celebrations of national holidays, public diplomacy projects, and joint events with local organizations.

 Historical ties between New York and Kazakh culture precede the consulate itself: in 1981, the World Trade Center hosted the exhibition Kazakhstan in New York, which introduced American audiences to Kazakh arts, photography, and crafts.

 Since its establishment, the Consulate General has supported bilateral cooperation, assisting Kazakh citizens abroad, and promoting Kazakhstan's participation in multilateral initiatives, especially given New York's status as the seat of the United Nations.
 In recent years, the mission has expanded its public diplomacy activities; it has organized annual Republic Day flag-raising ceremonies in Wall Street, including a 2025 event at which New York City Mayor Eric Adams proclaimed "Kazakhstan Heritage Day", attended by local officials, diaspora members, and students.